nus-cs2103-AY2223S1/tp/docs/team/prearo.md

 * Managed releases for `v1.2`, `v1.2.1`, and `v1.3`

 **Enhancements to existing features**:
-* Misc. initial refactoring of files under `ui` and `AddCommand`.
+* Miscellaneous initial refactoring of files under `ui` and `AddCommand`.
 * Updated the help window to be more useful, containing a summary of commands and their syntax in addition to a link to the user guide.
 * Added tests for `FindCommand`, `FindLocationCommand`, `FindTagCommand`, `FindPriceCommand` ([#157](https://github.com/AY2223S1-CS2103T-W11-1/tp/pull/157)).

 **Documentation**:
 * User Guide:
+  * Added implementation details for `exit, `edit`, and `clear`.
+  * Expanded upon the FAQ section.
+  * Miscellaneous grammatical and expression improvements for clarity.

 * Developer Guide:
-  * Added implementation details for handling displaying individual command help.
+  * Added implementation details for handling displaying individual command help, and a diagram for the processing of commands.

 **Community and Team Help**:
 * Owner of the GitHub team organisation and repo.